 School Educators.
 She recently received the Life Time Service Award from President Barack Obama for her service in the Des Moines, Iowa Community .

-Together, they continue to provide educational opportunities for children across the United States.
+Together, they continue to provide educational opportunities for children and Teachers across the United States.
 The program assists in preparing children to become students of excellence by utilizing science and engineering activities.
 This dynamic team are national speakers, advocates for children and wonderful with parents.
 Please contact the office at 515-897-5503 to book this phenomenal team for your convention or workshop needs.

 Visit the following pages to see our current programs:

 - Science & Engineering Traveling program for the school year!

 Multicultural Educational Programs was awarded the 2012 Community Youth Leaders Grant Program.
 The purpose of the grant is for youth to learn about the Broadcasting field.
 Students will interview people, learn how to produce a talk show and cover current events.

 The Youth Leaders spent time interviewing special guest Bass Player Christian McBride at Drake University sponsored by Civic Music before his concert October 13, 2012.